FVM solver for compressible flow

 Extrapolation in Space

-For FVM method, all variables are stored at the cell-centered, we need use those variables to calculate(extrapolate) the unknown variables at a distance $Δx/2$ from the cell center to a face.
+For FVM method, all variables are stored at the cell-centered, we need use those variables to calculate(extrapolate) the unknown variables at a distance

 In this code, function extrapolateInSpaceToFace